gravity-ui/uikit/src/components/Card/README.md

 ## View

-This parameter is used to specify the view or layout style of the Card.
+This parameter is used to specify the view or layout style of the `Card`.
 It allows you to customize the appearance and arrangement of the card content.

 - `clear`: no style will be applied.
 - `outlined`: applies thin border to highlight card content.